minix1234/minix1234.github.io/pelican/content/ontario.rst

 .. raw:: html
     :file: Ontariobar.html

-Below is the above data cumulatively summed over the time frame and plots as a line graph.
-Notice the difference when compares to the first chart, which is looking at 'confirmed' testing date.

-.. raw:: html
-    :file: Ontariopresdate.html

 Below is a bar graph showing the active, resolved and fatal cases in Ontario based on age grouping.